Our club prides itself on a friendly atmosphere and offers a warm welcome to everyone interested in photography, at whatever level.

 Beginners are most welcome, with no obligation to enter competitions – just come along and enjoy seeing photographs produced by others.

 The club has members involved in most areas and levels of photography, and the more experienced members are always happy to ‘have a chat’, and offer advice to those with less experience.

 Visitors are welcome and can make up to three visits before deciding on joining.

-Meeting are held every fortnight from the start of our season in September through to April/May on a Thursday evening in the Methodist Church and School Room in Halstead and once a month (usually the first Monday) in Colne Engaine at the Five Bells public house. (see programme for full details and Contact us for maps to each location)
+Meetings are held every fortnight from the start of our season in September through to April/May on a Thursday evening in the Methodist Church and School Room in Halstead.
+Once a month (usually the first Monday) we hold a Top Dog themed competition with rounds judged by members present (see programme for full details and Contact us for maps to each location).